navneet1990/Calculator/README.md

 # Calculator
-An iOS command line calculator
+An iOS command line calculator in Swift 4.2

 ## Requirements